TechCavern/WaveTact/README.md

 - relaychan - Determines the channel from the network to relay
 - commandchar - Determines network command char

-You are welcome to set other properties (but they will be rather useless), however do beware that you may find issues in the future if the property you set happens to coincide with a new channel property
+You are welcome to set other properties (but they will be rather useless), however do beware that you may find issues in the future if the property you set happens to coincide with a new network property

 Developing
 ==========